Fahad Al Kubaisi

-Fahad Al Kubaisi (فهد الكبيسي; born April 12, 1981) is a Qatari singer, record producer, human rights activist, and fashion model.
+Fahad Al Kubaisi (فهد الكبيسي; born April 12, 1981) is a Qatari singer, record producer and fashion model.
 His voice has been described as a "tender" baritone.
 He became successful in Arab states of the Persian Gulf and Maghreb.
 He is also famous for producing numerous genres of Khaliji music, which were well known throughout the Persian Gulf countries.

 Early life

 Al Kubaisi was born in Doha on 12 April 1981 and grew up in a devoted Muslim family.
 He is the second son among eight children (eight boys), and held a bachelor's degree in physical education and sports science from Qatar University.

 Career

 Islamic Music Career (1997–2005)

 He began his artistic career as an Islamic singer when he was in high school.
 He performed several Islamic songs solo in 1997 and in 2001 he released his first album Jamaal El Rouh (The Beauty of the Soul), and in 2005, when he was a university lecturer, he released his second album Ela Rouhi (To my Soul).